In a recent blog post, we outlined five recruitment trends stemming from the Great Resignation and ongoing talent shortage.

 The multi-country, multi-sector 2023 Hiring & Workplace Trends Report, recently published by Glassdoor and Indeed, predicts an ongoing tight supply of workers for years to come across most industries.
 Without more open immigration policies or an increase in labor productivity – both unlikely to happen in today’s climate – companies may have trouble filling key positions with local hiring pools.

-However, hiring internationally can open new talent pools and allow companies to access niche skills and competencies.
-At the same time, cross-border hiring may help companies recruit more cost-effective talent from up-and-coming talent markets like Nigeria, Kenya, India, Poland, Argentina, Pakistan etc. Building a global team can also help companies build their diversity, equity and inclusion (DEI) profile.
+However, talent acquisition trends show that hiring internationally can open new talent pools and allow companies to access niche skills and competencies.
+At the same time, recruitment trends of cross-border hiring may help companies recruit more cost-effective talent from up-and-coming talent markets like Nigeria, Kenya, India, Poland, Argentina, Pakistan etc. Building a global team can also help companies build their diversity, equity and inclusion (DEI) profile.

 Recruitment and talent management “tie the knot”